 - Above-Average Track: The Sole F60’s track is two-ply for durability.
 The 60”x20” workout area is long enough for most runners, especially when the incline is used.
 Furthermore, its CushionFlex technology has been proven to reduce joint impact by up to 40% when compared with road running.
 (Meep meep!)

-- Heart Rate Monitors: Hand pulse grips and a wireless chest strap are included.
+- Heart Rate Monitors: Equipped with hand pulse grips but wireless chest straps are not included.
 If you pay attention to heart rate, you can increase the efficiency of your workouts.
-You’ll understand when it’s best to slow down, speed up or keep your pace.
+You’ll understand when it’s best to slow down, speed up or keep your pace but this can be very difficult without a chest strap.

 - Ten Programs: The 2013 version of the Sole F60 has ten preset programs, not just six like the original model.
 Endurance, weight loss and interval training are all covered.